-We are a group of Buddhists practicing zazen and following the teachings of Gautama, as passed down to us in the lineage of Nagarjuna and Dogen.
-Dogen Sangha in London currently has one group which meets from 6.45pm to 9pm each Wednesday evening at Tavistock Place to practise Zazen and to discuss Buddhism.
+We are a group of Buddhists practicing zazen and following the teachings of Gautama Buddha as passed down to us through the lineage of Nagarjuna and Dogen.
+Dogen Sangha in London currently has one group which meets from 6.45pm to 9pm every Wednesday evening at Tavistock Place to practise Zazen and discuss Buddhism.

-Our teacher is Eido Mike Luetchford, who practiced and studied Buddhism in Japan for more than 30 years under the guidance of Gudo Wafu Nishijima Roshi who was a student of Master Kodo Sawaki – an itinerant monk famous for his efforts to restore the practice of Zazen to its rightful place at the centre of Buddhism.
+Our teacher is Eido Mike Luetchford, who practiced and studied Buddhism in Japan for more than 30 years under the guidance of Gudo Wafu Nishijima Roshi, himself a student of Master Kodo Sawaki – an itinerant monk famous for his efforts to restore the practice of Zazen to its rightful place at the centre of Buddhism.

-Zazen is the simplest form of action, when we are sitting we do not intentionally think about anything or concentrate on our feelings and perceptions.
+Zazen is the simplest form of action.
+When we are sitting we do not intentionally think about anything or concentrate on feelings or perceptions.
 We sit in a simple non-discriminating state where our body-and-mind is balanced and undivided.
 In this balanced state of non-thinking we can find our true nature.

-Dogen Sangha was set up in 1977 by Gudo Wafu Nishijima, and his students at that time – Mike and Yoko Luetchford, Jeff Bailey, Mike Cross and Larry Zacchi.
-Since then, many of Nishijima Roshi’s Dharma heirs have set groups up in various countries around the world.
-Although we share a common lineage, heritage and some affiliation, each of those groups are separate entities, operating autonomously.
+Dogen Sangha was set up in 1977 by Gudo Wafu Nishijima and his students at that time – Mike and Yoko Luetchford, Jeff Bailey, Mike Cross and Larry Zacchi.
+Since then many of Nishijima Roshi’s Dharma heirs have set groups up in various countries around the world.
+Although we share a common lineage, heritage and some affiliation, each of these groups are separate and autonomous.